notnottype/nntype/docs/archive/INDEX.md

-# NNType Documentation Index
+# nntype Documentation Index

 ## 📚 Documentation Overview

-Welcome to the NNType documentation hub.
+Welcome to the nntype documentation hub.
 This index provides quick access to all project documentation, organized by topic and audience.

 ## 🚀 Quick Start